Pleasure to Kill

 Pleasure to Kill is the second studio album by German thrash metal band Kreator, released in November 1986 by Noise Records.

+It is considered an essential release in the thrash metal genre.
+The album remains popular among collectors of physical media.

 Background and recording

 Pleasure to Kill was produced by Harris Johns, who had previously worked with bands such as Helloween.
 Vocalist-guitarist Mille Petrozza said: "The situation was better than on the first album.
 The producer for that one, Horst Müller, wasn't interested in us.
 Even when we fucked up, he said, 'Yeah, it's fine!' [...]
 Basically, [Johns] made a good recording and he made us perform the songs in multiple takes.
 We had two weeks to do it, with three or four days for the drums and overdubs.
 It was really professional."

 Music and lyrics

 Musical influences on Pleasure to Kill include Hirax, Sepultura, Possessed, and Death.
 Vocalist-guitarist Mille Petrozza recalled the creative process: "We were young kids full of enthusiasm.
 Kids who wanted to sound like the bands they listened to.
-We were tape traders: we’d listen to all kinds of stuff from the metal underground – We just wanted to be part of that scene, and when I listen to Pleasure To Kill now, that’s what I hear."
+We were tape traders: we'd listen to all kinds of stuff from the metal underground – We just wanted to be part of that scene, and when I listen to Pleasure To Kill now, that’s what I hear."

 The lyrical themes follow those found on their first album Endless Pain, containing descriptions of macabre scenes of death and horror.
 Just like that album, Kreator were a three-piece band during the recording of Pleasure to Kill; on some early pressings, guitarist Michael Wulf, who was briefly a member of Kreator, was erroneously credited as a band member in the liner notes.